open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-This business term is mapped to the same objects as created for BT-263.
+This field maps to the same objects as created for BT-263-Procedure.
+If no `Item` objects were created for `ancestor::AdditionalCommodityClassification`:

+- Add an `Item object to the `tender.items\` array.
+- Set the item's `id` incrementally.
   For each `cac:AdditionalCommodityClassification/cbc:ItemClassificationCode`, add or update a corresponding `Classification` object in the item's `.additionalClassifications`, capitalize and map to the classification's `.scheme`.

 ```xml
 <cac:AdditionalCommodityClassification>